lorenzifrancesco/SolitonDynamics.jl/dev_notes.md

 3D --> 0.05 accuracy is obtaines using $dt<0.05$, $N_trans>400$ [GPE-3D]
 - [ ] Why our Crank Nicholson is not ready??
 - [ ] eventually study the effect of second order splitting on 1D

+CAN WE IMPLEMENT the 3D methods in CPU??